-Say you manipulate people.
+You know that you manipulate people.
 Are you losing family and friends due to this behavior?
-If you can answer that you honestly want to change this behavior because you don’t like the costs, then you can learn to accept, “No, I can’t do that now”, from family and friends, and still keep their support.
+If you can answer that you honestly want to change this behavior because you don’t like the costs, then you can learn to accept, “No, I can’t do that now,” from family and friends, and still keep their support.
 Isn’t that better than manipulating to get them to do something for you?

 When you find them, try using them and see if you don’t find yourself smiling when you look in the mirror.

 If you’ve found ways to improve your recovery, someone needs that information.
 So, consider a guest post to help those still struggling with their addictions or to shore up their recovery.